vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *tava nityoditā pūjā tribhir bhedair vyavasthitā* /

-*parā cāpy apara gauri tṛ tīyā ca parāparā* //2//
+*parā cāpy apara gauri tṛtīyā ca parāparā* //2//

 The Sanskrit term used to characterize the ritual worship of the Goddess is *nityodita* , which means eternally \( *nitya* \) appearing or arising \( *udita* \), being eternally present.
 The term is often used by Jayaratha in his commentary on the *Tantrāloka* as the characteristic of the divine Consciousness, which is ever present, active, manifested.
-It is applied here to the *pūjā* because the supreme deity is deemed to be ceaselessly worshipped in the heart of her devotees, a worship made in the luminous center of nonduality \( *advaya* *dhāmni* \), “in the grandeur of the inner void,” says Amṛ tānanda.
+It is applied here to the *pūjā* because the supreme deity is deemed to be ceaselessly worshipped in the heart of her devotees, a worship made in the luminous center of nonduality \( *advaya* *dhāmni* \), “in the grandeur of the inner void,” says Amṛtānanda.
 The nonsupreme worship is the ordinary ritual worship, which will be described in this chapter.
 The supreme-nonsupreme one consists in “intense meditation \[ *bhāvanā* \], absorption in the absolute Consciousness, in nonduality

 and in the nondualistic element present in the dualistic worship.”
 2